 Is change in a company really something to be afraid of?

-During a significant change, whether in our personal or professional life, it’s not the fact of change that is frightening but the idea we have of the change.
+During a significant change, whether in our personal or professional life, it’s not the fact of change that is frightening but the idea we have about the change.
 When your employees hear people talking about transition, it’s the potential consequences of the change and the uncertainties it produces that are a cause of concern: “I know what I’m losing, but I don’t know what I’m gaining.”

 A whole process of accepting the change takes place, over several stages.
 Initially, fear of the unknown takes the employee out of their comfort zone, creating a period of uncertainty when negative emotions prevail.